prototypefund/Digital_Bargeld-docs/api-mint.rst

     The operation is not allowed as at least one of the coins has insufficient funds.
 The response is `MeltForbiddenResponse`_ in this case.
   :status 404:
-    the mint does not recognize the denomination key as belonging to the mint, or it has expired
+    the exchange does not recognize the denomination key as belonging to the exchange, or it has expired

   **Details:**